ISO to NSO Conversion: Should You Convert Your Stock Options?

 This is incredibly important, especially since companies are going public (and letting their employees cash in on their stock options) later and later.

-For example, Uber and Pinterest are two companies that went public in 2019… even though they were expected to go public around 2014 or 2015.
-Putting your career development on hold for five years is a lot to ask, especially when an IPO is not guaranteed… and when you consider the increase in salary you could be getting elsewhere.
+For example, Instacart went public in 2023… even though they were expected to go public around 2021.
+Putting your career development on hold for years is a lot to ask, especially when an IPO is not guaranteed… and when you consider the increase in salary you could be getting elsewhere.

 2. Maintain Leverage

 As long as you have options, you have leverage.
+Leverage is the positive difference between your exercise price and the fair market value.
 But the instant you turn your options into actual shares (read: exercise), you lose that leverage.

 Leverage in stock options is a fixed exercise price with an unlimited upside.